-The following are photos of the area that is slated for redevelopment as Atlantic Yards, a Brooklyn real estate project over and around the Long Island Railroad's Vanderbilt rail yards.
-The development will include a new arena for the Nets professional basketball team, office/retail space, and 6,400 residential units in 17 massive buildings.
+The following are photos of the area that beame Atlantic Yards, a Brooklyn real estate project over and around the Long Island Railroad's Vanderbilt rail yards.
+Development included a new arena for the Nets professional basketball team, office/retail space, and 6,400 residential units in 17 massive buildings.
 The site is near Downtown Brooklyn and is adjacent to the neighborhoods of Prospect Heights, Park Slope, and Fort Greene.

 On February 22, 2007 I ventured to the site with the received memory of Robert Moses' abhorrent 20th century urban renewal projects foremost in my consciousness.
 I expected to find a ill-fated blocks of noble, unappreciated buildings destined for destruction by a heartless billionaire.

 What I found was a much more complex vestigial remnant of New York's industrial past in transition to a residential future.
 I still have significant sympathy with the local residents who strongly oppose the seizure of their property and the radical transformation of their neighborhood.
 I still feel that smaller-scaled natural development of this area would produce a smoother transformation and more satisfying outcome.
 However, after walking among the numerous decrepit buildings and unsuccessfully dodging the numerous piles of dog excrement left by the pets of uncaring local owners, I must admit that the new development will certainly be cleaner.